Kashhan/FoodGuard-AI-/README.md

 Feature Extraction

-The model analyzes visual features such as:
+The AI model analyzes visual features such as:

 Color distribution

+Surface texture

-Texture patterns
+Visible mold patterns

 Surface irregularities

 Classification

-The model predicts one of the following classes:
+The system predicts one of the following classes:

 Fresh